Santiago David Távara

-Santiago David Távara (born April 17, 1965 in Ventanilla, Callao, Perú) is an experienced Peruvian-born journalist and author living in the Washington, D.C., area.
-For more than two decades Mr. Távara has covered local news stories in the Washington, D.C., area as well as cultural, sports, economy, social, national, and international issues.
+Santiago David Távara (born April 17, 1965) is a Peruvian-American journalist and author.
+He lives in the Washington, D.C. area.
+For more than two decades, Távara has covered local news stories in the Washington, D.C., area as well as cultural, sports, economy, social, national, and international issues.

 He has specialized in topics which affect the Hispanic community such as immigration, business, health, and demographics.
 He has also been assigned to cover national and international issues in the White House, the U.S. Congress, the State Department, the Organization of American States, the IMF, and the World Bank.

 Journalistic career

 Washington Post

 Távara began his journalism career in the United States in 2000 when he served as a reporter for the Washington Post newspaper in Washington, D.C.

 Notimex

 In 2003 Távara was hired by Notimex, the official Mexican news agency, to cover national and international issues in the White House, the U.S. Congress.